aws-powertools/powertools-lambda-python/docs/core/event_handler/openapi.md

 ### SwaggerUI

-Swagger UI provides a web-based interface for visualizing and interacting with your API's resources.
-By enabling Swagger UI for your API, you create an interactive documentation page that can be used for testing and exploring your API endpoints in real-time.
+Swagger UI offers a web interface for visualizing and interacting with your API's resources.
+Enable Swagger UI to generate an interactive documentation page for testing and exploring your API endpoints in real time.

-WARNING: this will create a publicly accessible Swagger UI page.
-See Advanced for how to customize and protect your Swagger UI

 ???+ warning "Publicly accessible by default"
-	The Swagger UI page will be publicly accessible when enabled.
-If your API contains sensitive endpoints or you wish to restrict access to the documentation, it's crucial to consider adding authentication mechanisms or other protections.
+	Enabling Swagger UI makes it public.
+To protect sensitive API endpoints or restrict documentation access, consider implementing authentication or other security measures.
-	See the [Customize the Swagger UI](#customizing-the-swagger-ui) section of this documentation to learn details on customizing and securing your Swagger UI, ensuring it suits your specific requirements while providing the necessary protection for your API's interactive documentation.
+	See the [Customize the Swagger UI](#customizing-the-swagger-ui) section for instructions on customizing and securing your Swagger UI to meet your needs and safeguard your interactive API documentation.

 ```python hl_lines="9 10"
 --8<-- "examples/event_handler_validation/src/swagger.py"